 This month I’ve been gathering feedback from some of our visitors, to gain a deeper understanding of what people get out of their appointments at the Clothworkers’ Centre.
-As a student working on dress and feminism in nineteenth- and early twentieth-century culture and literature I was thrilled to learn that I could select and see objects from the V&A’s stored textiles and fashion collection, and my trip to Clothworkers’ greatly enhanced my understanding of mainstream Victorian womenswear and contemporary dress reforms.
+As a student working on dress and feminism in nineteenth- and early twentieth-century British culture and literature I was thrilled to learn that I could select and see objects from the V&A’s stored textiles and fashion collection, and my trip to Clothworkers’ greatly enhanced my understanding of mainstream Victorian womenswear and contemporary dress reforms.
 But what’s motivated visitors this February, and how have they benefitted from seeing V&A objects up close?

 Individual (or small group) appointments